mfelleisen/Fish/README.md

 ### TODO

-- hide 'suspension' more in Tree; it's bad for strategies

 - complete docs
   - how to write a strategy and explore how it performs
   - how to write a remote player and run a tournament

 - fix observers, xcall observers, otherwise the referee can crash when the observer crashes.

-- Move the `trace` contract material into a branch.
+- move the `trace` contract material into a branch.

-- Develop a `trace` contract for the tournament managers.
+- develop a `trace` contract for the tournament managers.

 - There needs to be a configuration struct for setting many parameters:
   - server: time period, min and max players, etc.